 Project a professional image

-It’s definitely worth taking some time to design an invoice that is clearly laid out, easy to read, and projects a professional image.
 You can do this yourself or commission a designer to do one for you which includes your company logo and any particular branding.

-You can also find a range of accounting software products, such as the excellent FreeAgent, which will invoice clients directly – using a range of professional templates.
-This is a great way to keep on top of your invoicing while updating your accounts at the same time.
+You can also find a range of accounting software products, such as the excellent FreeAgent, which invoices clients and customers directly using pre-made professional templates.
+We’ve used FreeAgent for over 10 years at Limited Company Help.

 The human touch